h2oai/nitro/README.md

 ```

-In other words, `'green yellow orange red'` is a shorthand notation for `['green', 'yellow', 'orange', 'red']`.
+In other words, `'green yellow orange red'` is shorthand for `['green', 'yellow', 'orange', 'red']`.

 ### Options - From tuples